rapid7/metasploit-framework/documentation/modules/auxiliary/gather/microweber_lfi.md

    Name             Current Setting  Required  Description
    ----             ---------------  --------  -----------
-   LOCAL_FILE_PATH  /etc/passwd      yes       The path of the local file.
+   LOCAL_FILE_PATH  /etc/hosts       yes       The path of the local file.
-   PASSWORD                          yes       The admin's password for Microweber Proxies                           no        A proxy chain of format type:host:port[,type:host:port][...]
+   PASSWORD         admin            yes       The admin's password for Microweber Proxies                           no        A proxy chain of format type:host:port[,type:host:port][...]
-   RHOSTS                            yes       The target host(s), see https://github.com/rapid7/metasploit-framework/wiki/Using-Metasploit
+   RHOSTS           192.168.188.132  yes       The target host(s), see https://github.com/rapid7/metasploit-framework/wiki/Using-Metasploit
-   RPORT            80               yes       The target port (TCP) SSL              false            no        Negotiate SSL/TLS for outgoing connections TARGETURI        /                yes       The base path for Microweber USERNAME                          yes       The admin's username for Microweber VHOST                             no        HTTP server virtual host
+   RPORT            80               yes       The target port (TCP) SSL              false            no        Negotiate SSL/TLS for outgoing connections TARGETURI        /                yes       The base path for Microweber USERNAME         admin            yes       The admin's username for Microweber VHOST                             no        HTTP server virtual host
 ```